forward-motion/commentbox.io/docs/WORDPRESS.md

 ### Comment Count Selector

 If you'd like to show the comment count elsewhere on your page, you can provide a CSS selector here, and the plugin will update the text contents of that element with the comment count.

+## Importing Existing Wordpress Comments

+Importing existing Wordpress comments is not supported at this time, but it's in the works and will be available very soon.
+Stay tuned!